Dion’s Academic Journey

 Certified Social Researcher with Expertise in both Qualitative and Quantitative Data Analysis, as recognized by the Taiwanese Sociological Association.

-Current Master’s Thesis Project
+Current Project: My Master’s Thesis

 Faculty Employment

-Adjunct Research Assistant (2021-Present)
+Adjunct Research Assistant (2021-2025)

 • Institute of Ethnology, Academia Sinica, Taiwan.
-(2021-Present)
+(2021-2025)

-• Wen Liu (2024-2026) [NSTC Young Scholars’ Research Program Grant] Civil Defense and Psychological Preparedness: Taiwan’s Grassroots Mobilization for War Preparedness. #NSTC 113 - 2628 - H - 001 - 012 - MY2 Two-year research grant from National Science and Technology Council, Taiwan.
+• Wen Liu (2024-2026) [NSTC Young Scholars’ Research Program Grant] Civil Defense and Psychological Preparedness: Taiwan’s Grassroots Mobilization for War Preparedness. #NSTC 113 - 2628 - H - 001 - 012 - MY2 Two-year research grant from the National Science and Technology Council, Taiwan.

 • Wen Liu (2021-2024) [MOST Grant] The Economics of Belonging: Overseas Returnees’ National Identity Making and Ontological Security. #MOST 110 - 2410 - H - 001 - 097 - MY2 Four-year research grant from the Ministry of Science and Technology, Taiwan.